About Us

 Partnering for better mental health

+With growing awareness of these challenges, it is more important than ever to find new and effective ways to support children and young people.
 We are at a rare moment where research and major scientific developments are on the cusp of making a transformational difference to children’s mental health – from the development of new drug-free treatments to digital interventions to prevent, manage and treat poor mental health.

 Follow Us